CodHeK/Slot-filling/README.md

 Go to `tests/slots.txt` to find the output :

 ```
-Where is the stop for USAir flight number 37 from Philadelphia to San Francisco?
+Where is the stop for USAir flight number 37 from Philadelphia to San Francisco

-37 - B-airline_code
+37 - B-flight_number
 philadelphia - B-fromloc.city_name
 san - B-toloc.city_name
 francisco - I-toloc.city_name